 If a resident of the Borough or someone running a business in the Borough wishes to present a petition to a Council meeting, notice must be given at least seven clear working days before the meeting and the petition must have over 1,000 signatures (the signatories must either be resident of the Borough or someone running a business in the Borough).
-Otherwise a petition must be presented through a Councillor.
+Otherwise a petition must be presented through a Councillor, and if under 1,000 signatories, will not qualify for debate.
+The Lead Signatory will receive a response on the subject of the petition from the appropriate Officer.